jlparkI/AntPack/README.md

 ![Static Badge](https://img.shields.io/badge/coverage-80%25-green)

-AntPack is a Python package / toolkit for antibody numbering, data processing, statistical inference and machine learning for antibody sequences and TCRs.
+AntPack is a Python package / toolkit for numbering / alignment, VJ gene assignment, developability prediction, database construction, clustering, search, statistical inference and machine learning for antibody sequences and TCRs.
 It is currently in active development, so we are adding new features and making more improvements periodically.